 Don’t Throw Things Away

 If you have signed up for online billing and online banking, that’s great for the environment so kudos, but I still want you to print off the statements every month, and, you guessed it, put it in your box.
 Are you taking a vacation with your significant other, great, have fun!
 Now print off the bookings and put it in your box.
 Keep your boarding passes too.
 Are you having a baby?
 Keep the doctor/hospital discharge sheets and sonograms to document the birth of your child.
 Random credit card companies keep sending you junk mail?
 Don’t throw them out like you usually do; put them in your box.

 Even if you don’t think something belongs in the box, put it in.
 Try to keep things as organized as you can.
 For example, take mail out of their envelopes, and keep the same type of documents together and in order.
-When it comes time for your removal of conditions petition, you can organize the documents and give them to your lawyer.
+When it comes time for your removal of conditions petition, you can better organize the documents and give them to your lawyer.
 Your lawyer will decide what is useful and what isn’t.
 You just need to fill that box.

 Combine Your Finances